Gingival and periodontal pocket: Periodontal pocket

 As the original sulcular depth increases and the apical migration of the junctional epithelium has simultaneously occurred, the pocket is now lined by pocket epithelium (PE) instead of junctional epithelium (JE).
 To have a true periodontal pocket, a probing measurement of 4 mm or more must be clinically evidenced.
 In this state, much of the gingival fibers that initially attached the gingival tissue to the tooth have been irreversibly destroyed.
 The depth of the periodontal pockets must be recorded in the patient record for proper monitoring of periodontal disease.
 Unlike in clinically healthy situations, parts of the sulcular epithelium can sometimes be seen in periodontally involved gingival tissue if air is blown into the periodontal pocket, exposing the newly denuded roots of the tooth.
 A periodontal pocket can become an infected space and may result in an abscess formation with a papule on the gingival surface.
 Incision and drainage of the abscess may be necessary, as well as systemic antibiotics; placement of local antimicrobial delivery systems within the periodontal pocket to reduce localized infections may also be considered.

-It is classified as supra bony and infra bony based on its depth in relation to alveolar bone.
+It is classified as suprabony and infrabony based on its depth in relation to alveolar bone.